The case against the open Beta

 Gain market exposure

 But if you look at the potential risks imposed by the public Beta, the picture is very different.
 Let's look at each of those benefits, and the downside imposed by each.

 Do you know who your users are?
 Are they simply enthusiasts or are some of them your competitors?
 A common tactic in software development - particularly in gaming - competitors will sign up for a Beta program to understand if not outright copy your ideas.
 It's extremely difficult to enforce IP rights in the video game industry, especially when the game may "look and feel" different, while copying the themes or elements of gameplay that make it unique.

 During the early days of World of Warcraft, there were many sites dedicated to reverse-engineering the game files from the Beta version for the sole purpose of sharing information with the user community.
-For the most part, this was a positive influence on the game and eventually, Blizzard put up their own Armory in response (yes, that's one of our old characters).
+For the most part, this was a positive influence on the game and eventually, Blizzard put up their own Armory in response.
 But the damage caused by these community-run websites was clear; nothing could be a surprise to the players anymore, and the competition would always know what Blizzard was up to.

 Nintendo has always taken a unique approach among game producers.
 Simply put, they don't release anything until it's ready.
 This is possible in part because of their near-legendary status as game creators, with nearly every one of their franchises holding a special place in the gaming community, but also because Nintendo have a long standing track record for high-quality games.
 The community knows Nintendo will deliver a high quality gaming experience that we tend to forgive consistent delays, but very few publishers have this luxury (See also: Rockstar Games).